dotzenith/ZenDNS/README.md

 ---

 ## ❖ What's New?
-0.1.2 - Fetch IP only once
+0.2.0 - Add caching for IP

 ---